jfmdev/myAddressBook/readme.md

 [Live demo](http://jfmdev.github.io/myAddressBook/angular/ "myAddressBook - Live demo")

-> Note that in this branch uses Angular as JavaScript framework.
+> Note that this branch uses Angular as JavaScript framework.
 > But they are other branches that use [AngularJS](https://github.com/jfmdev/ngAddressBook/tree/angularjs) and [React](https://github.com/jfmdev/ngAddressBook/tree/react).

 Features